HorizenOfficial/horizen-docs/docs/2-api/01-precompiles/04-zkinterface.md

 ## Proof verifications

-The precompiles executes the proof verification in a synchronous way with a *pure* (stateless read-only) method on the Solidity interface.
+The precompile executes the proof verification in a synchronous way with a *pure* (stateless read-only) method on the Solidity interface.
 This verification is executed in the following way:

 - The input arguments are decoded from the *bytes* format to the Rust object
 - The decoded inputs are passed to the `zkverify` verifier for the given proof type, invoking the corresponding method imported as a Rust library